FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/queries.md

 }
 ```

-In the above snippet, you can see that we're requesting the ID, height, and timestamp for each block stored in the backend.
+We're requesting the ID, height, and timestamp for each block stored in the backend.
 If successful, the API server will return a response similar to the following:

 ```json
 [